 What if you can’t seem to get rid of all the gum stuck in your braces?
 If you haven’t seen your orthodontist in a while, make an appointment right soon.
 They can provide you with a thorough cleaning without putting your wires at risk.
 At your next dental checkup, even if you don’t require orthodontic treatment now, tell your dentist about the incident so they can check for any possible movement.

-Contact Kumra Ortho to learn more about gum and braces
+Contact Kumra Orthodontics to learn more about gum and braces

-You may contact our office at Kumra Ortho if you have any questions or concerns about orthodontic treatment.
+You may contact our office at Kumra Orthodontics if you have any questions or concerns about orthodontic treatment.